 Last month, MIT Sloan in collaboration with Deloitte released a study, “Social Business: What Are Companies Really Doing?” that highlights the growing importance of social business initiatives, among other things.

-The majority of respondents (52%) believe that social business is important or somewhat important to their business operations.
-Roughly 86% of managers believe social business will be important or somewhat important in the next three years.
-Additionally, social business is viewed most often as a tool for external-facing activities.
-Here are further insights:
+Most respondents (52%) think that social business is important or somewhat important to how they operate.
+About 86% of managers believe social business will be important or somewhat important in the next three years.
+Also, social business is mostly seen as a tool for activities that engage outside audiences.
+Here are more insights:

-Also from reading the full report (link here, requires registration), it’s clear that social business enables much more than just marketing.
-The study concludes with several case studies from McDonalds, Lego, Nationwide and Luminoso where the outcome of social business affected innovation, operations and leadership.
-Below illustrates how social business can enable much more than how a brand communicates on the social web.
+Reading the full report (link here, registration required) shows that social business is about more than just marketing.
+The study features several case studies from McDonald’s, Lego, Nationwide, and Luminoso, highlighting how social business impacts innovation, operations, and leadership.
+Below, it explains how social business can do much more than just change how a brand interacts on social media.

 I think we can all agree that social business isn’t just a buzzword any longer, despite what the critics say.
 It’s real life and it can help solve real life business problems.